KMLTURBO/XamarinTest/Acquaint.XForms/README.md

 A simple Xamarin app called Acquaint.
 This is the __Xamarin.Forms version__ of Acquaint, known as Acquaint XF.

-You may find the __native__ Xamarin version (Acquaint N) here: https://github.com/xamarinhq/app-acquaint-native

 The app has three main screens:
 * a list screen
 * a read-only detail screen